salihboraozturk/ReCapProject/README.md

 # Presentation

-This project has been prepared by using layered architecture and considering solid principles.The backend part of the project was written using Asp.Net Core and supported by Restful architecture.
+This project has been developed by using layered architecture and considering solid principles.The backend part of the project was written using Asp.Net Core and supported by Restful architecture.

 # About The Project